kg-construct/use-cases/ou-aikg.md

 ## Challenges
 1. Identifying and merging entities that refer to the same concept.
-2. Cleaning up noisy and ambiguos entity
+2. Cleaning up noisy and ambiguous entities.
-3. Interlinking AI-KG with other knowledge graphs (e.g., Wikidata)
+3. Interlinking AI-KG with other knowledge graphs (e.g., Wikidata).
-4. Verifying consistency and correctness of the statements
+4. Verifying consistency and correctness of the statements.

 ## Resources
 - Website: http://w3id.org/aikg